Other products

 Pregnancy:

-As the product is not absorbed following intramammary infusion, it can be used in pregnant animals.
+As the veterinary medicinal product is not absorbed following intramammary infusion, it can be used in pregnant animals.
 At calving, the seal may be ingested by the calf.
-Ingestion of the product by the calf is safe and produces no adverse effects.
+Ingestion of the veterinary medicinal product by the calf is safe and produces no adverse effects.

 Lactation:

-The product has a dual tip nozzle.
+The veterinary medicinal product has a dual tip nozzle.
 The cap of the syringe can be partially or fully removed.
 It is recommended to pinch the teat at the teat base as it aids in positioning the paste in the teat cistern, sealing the teat canal from the top.
+Short tip option: The short tip option allows for a partial insertion technique so that the syringe only needs to be inserted in the teat end.

 Long tip option: The long tip option may be used for treatment convenience for example to prevent the tip from flipping out due to a moving or nervous cow.